navidJadid/openease-setup/README.md

 We provide an update script, so users do not need to manually update all the parts of the software.
 The script can update all the repositories which we cloned and build all the containers from the previous chapter.
 To use the script, do the following:

-1. Again, make sure your `git config` has the right username and e-mail (either locally or globally).
-You can check this in your terminal with:

-    ``` shell
-    git config [--global] user.name
-    git config [--global] user.email
-    ```

-    You only need the global flag if you want to check your global `git config`.
-If you enter it, omit the square brackets.
-If you do not how to set up your `git config`, check out this [page from atlassian](https://support.atlassian.com/bitbucket-cloud/docs/configure-your-dvcs-username-for-commits/).

-2. If you have already cloned this repository according to point 2.1 in the section [Set up the Workspace](#set-up-the-workspace), then you can skip to point 3.
+1. If you have already cloned this repository according to point 2.1 in the section [Set up the Workspace](#set-up-the-workspace), then you can skip to point 2.
 Otherwise, save the [update-script](https://github.com/navidJadid/openease-setup/blob/main/update.sh) together with the [configuration `config.sh`](https://github.com/navidJadid/openease-setup/blob/main/config.sh) in the same directory somewhere on your system.

-3. If you used the install script and already set up your workspace according to point 2.1 in the section [Set up the Workspace](#set-up-the-workspace), then you are good to go can skip to point 4.
+2. If you used the install script and already set up your workspace according to point 2.1 in the section [Set up the Workspace](#set-up-the-workspace), then you are good to go and can skip to point 3.
 If instead, you cloned the repositories manually, open `config.sh` with an editor of your choice, and edit the paths to the repositories.

     First, if `openease`, `knowrob`, and `dockerbridge` all have the same parent directory, only change the following variable: